Raghu6798/Blog_Summarizer/README.md

 This project is open-source under the MIT License.

 ## Author
-Developed by [Your Name] - Generative AI Specialist
+Developed by Raghu Nandan Erukulla - Student of Indian Institute of Information Technology Nagpur
+             Ayushman Singh - Student of Indian Institute of Information Technology Nagpur